jayz22/stellar-confidential-transfer/docs/design_doc.md

 Another approach is to have the confidential token holding accounts to be contracts implementing a special interface, and stores its internal states.
 We can explore this route in the future.

 Note:
 - We check if an address has been enabled with confidential token extension via storage check, but we need to make sure the `ConfidentialTokenAccount` is not expired (restore/extend-ttl if necessary).
-Having the recepient as a contract address has the advantage to be able to use the instnace storage which has the same lifetime as the contract instance.
+Having the recipient as a contract address has the advantage to be able to use the instance storage which has the same lifetime as the contract instance.

 ## Client Design

 ### `create_confidential_token_account`
-- Try load the account's confidential extention, fail if already exists.
+- Try load the account's confidential extension, fail if already exists.
 - Generate a ElGamal key pair.
 - Return the public key.

 ### `create_withdraw_proof`

-generates the withdraw proof.
+Generates the withdraw proof.

 TODO: add steps.

 ### `create_transfer_proof`

-generates the transfer proof.
+Generates the transfer proof.

 TODO: add steps.

 ### `create_rollover_balance_proof`
-- Try load the account's confidential extention, fail if doesn't exist.
+- Try load the account's confidential extension, fail if doesn't exist.
 - Loads the pending balance, this is an encrypted amount where each chunk can be up to 32 bits
 - Homomorphically adds it to the available balance.
-After this step the new available balance each chuck can be up to 48-bits.
+After this step the new available balance each chunk can be up to 48-bits.
 - Decrypt the available balance chunk by chunk, normalize it into an i128.
 - Divide the i128 into eight 16-bit chunks, generate a new randomness, encrypt each chunk and construct a new encrypted balance `EncryptedQuantity`.
 - Generate a Sigma proof and a range proof.
 Deserialize them into a `NormalizationProof`.
 - Returns `{new_available_balance: EncryptedQuantity, proof: NormalizationProof}`

-### `decrypt_quanity`
+### `decrypt_quantity`

-given a secret key and an encrypted quantity, decrypt it to get the value.
+Given a secret key and an encrypted quantity, decrypt it to get the value.

 ## Cryptographic primitives